-Coughing at night can be upsetting for toddlers and their caregivers.
-Usually, a child coughing at night is the symptom of a virus that will clear up on its own.
+Coughing at night can be upsetting for toddlers and caregivers.
+The cough may produce a barky or whooping sound.
+Usually, a child coughing at night occurs due to a virus that will clear up on its own.

 When a toddler coughs, the sound they make or the symptoms that accompany them may help identify the cause.

 Most coughs in toddlers get better in a few weeks.
 However, researchers estimate that 5–10% of children have a chronic cough.

 Within the body, mucus coats the airways, trapping and removing irritants and fighting infection.
 But some conditions, such as infections and allergies, can cause people to feel mucus building up or trickling down their throats.

 When excess mucus runs down a person’s throat, it is known as a post-nasal drip.
 It is a common trigger for nighttime coughing and sore throats.
 However, a post-nasal drip cough does not usually involve deep or wheezing coughs.

 Helping a child sleep in a more elevated position may reduce post-nasal drip coughs.
 If a toddler seems to cough more at night during certain times of the year or after playing with some animals, they may have an allergy.

 Consulting a pediatrician or allergist could help identify what they are allergic to and determine the best treatment.